 Another fabulous year for Canucks between the white lines

-St. Marys – Justin Morneau and Jason Bay are strong contenders to become the only player other than nine-time winner Larry Walker to snag more than two Tip O’Neill Awards, presented by the Canadian Baseball Hall of Fame annually to the player judged to have excelled in individual achievement and team contribution while adhering to baseball’s highest ideals.
+St. Marys – Justin Morneau et Jason Bay are strong contenders to become the only player other than nine-time winner Larry Walker to snag more than two Tip O’Neill Awards, presented by the Canadian Baseball Hall of Fame annually to the player judged to have excelled in individual achievement and team contribution while adhering to baseball’s highest ideals.

 But they aren’t alone, and the impressive list of candidates goes beyond Major League circles.
 The Ball Hall is welcoming E-INPUT from fans or on their FACEBOOK PAGE until the decision is made and announced on December 23rd.